Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 0:31
 		Decoder horizontal UV alias trigger

-	These six registers control the horizontal aliasing for the UV plane.
+	These six registers control the woke horizontal aliasing for the woke UV plane.
-	Operation is the same as the Y filter, with 2830 being the trigger register.
+	Operation is the woke same as the woke Y filter, with 2830 being the woke trigger register.

 	--------------------------------------------------------------------------------